2026 FIFA World Cup

-The 2026 FIFA World Cup will be the 23rd FIFA World Cup, the quadrennial international men's soccer championship contested by the national teams of the member associations of FIFA.
-The tournament will take place from June 11 to July 19, 2026, and will be jointly hosted by 16 cities in three North American countries: Canada, Mexico, and the United States.
-The tournament will be the first hosted by three nations.
-Argentina are the defending champions.
+The 2026 FIFA World Cup, marketed as FIFA World Cup 26, will be the 23rd FIFA World Cup, the quadrennial international men's soccer championship contested by the national teams of the member associations of FIFA.
+The tournament will take place from June 11 to July 19, 2026.
+It will be jointly hosted by 16 cities in three North American countries; the main host country of matches is the United States, while Canada and Mexico will co-host.
+The tournament will be the first to be hosted by three nations.

 This tournament will be the first to include 48 teams, expanded from 32.
 The United 2026 bid beat a rival bid by Morocco during a final vote at the 68th FIFA Congress in Moscow.
 It will be the first World Cup since 2002 to be hosted by more than one nation.
 With its past hosting of the 1970 and 1986 tournaments, Mexico will become the first country to host or co-host the men's World Cup three times.
-The United States last hosted the World Cup in 1994, whereas it will be Canada's first time hosting or co-hosting the men's tournament.
-The event will return to its traditional northern summer schedule after the 2022 edition in Qatar which was held in November and December of that year.
+The United States previously hosted the men's World Cup in 1994, whereas it will be Canada's first time hosting or co-hosting the men's tournament.
+The event will also return to its traditional Northern Hemisphere summer schedule after the 2022 World Cup in Qatar was held in November and December.

-Format
+As the host nations, Canada, Mexico, and the United States all automatically qualified.
+Cape Verde, Curaçao, Jordan, and Uzbekistan will make their World Cup debuts.
+Argentina is the defending champion, having won its third title in 2022.

-Michel Platini, who was President of UEFA at the time, had suggested in October 2013 an expansion of the tournament to 40 teams, an idea that FIFA president Gianni Infantino also suggested in March 2016.
-A desire to increase the number of participants in the tournament from the previous 32 team format was announced on October 4, 2016.
-Four expansion options were considered:
+Format and expansion